A MAGIC Tour of Mitchelville

 Frederick Douglass AI Examples, Maraffi 2020

-Fall 2019 we started Mitchelville pre-production work in my Preproduction, Prototyping, and Previs (DIG 6546) MTEn grad course that is cross-listed with my undergrad Visual Design for Film, Animation, and Games (FIL 4703/DIG 4122C) course, with both grads and undergrads working together on visualizing several stories related to Mitchelville and Reconstruction in Beaufort County.
+FAU Fall 2019 we started Mitchelville pre-production work in my Preproduction, Prototyping, and Previs (DIG 6546) MTEn grad course that is cross-listed with my undergrad Visual Design for Film, Animation, and Games (FIL 4703/DIG 4122C) course, with both grads and undergrads working together on visualizing several stories related to Mitchelville and Reconstruction in Beaufort County.
 Students created 3D models of historic personalities like Harriet Tubman, Robert Smalls, and Frederick Douglass, and contemporary Gullah-Geechee storytellers like Aunt Pearlie Sue as performed by Anita Singleton-Prather:

 Harriet Tubman Combahee River Raids research poster by undergraduate Dawn Davidson: